seasketch/geoprocessing/website/docs/Contributing.md

 - `npm run watch` - build core library and watch for changes
 - `npm run watch:scripts` - build scripts only and watch for changes

+## Upgrading Dependencies

+Upgrading package dependencies should be done carefully.
+The `ncu` command is a good way to do this in chunks.
+Run the following command in each of the root geoprocessing directory, `geoprocessing/packages/geoprocessing`, and each of the `geoprocessing/packages/template-*` directories:

+`npx ncu --interactive --format group`

+Use the spacebar to select all the packages to update. `patch` and `minor` release updates should be safe to do without fear of breaking changes. `major` updates should be left for last and done carefully, possibly even one at a time.
+Any dependency that has co-dependencies, for example babel with its plugins, should be upgraded at the same time, and match version number appropriately.
+Brand new releases, particularly majore releases can have bugs and upgrading to the latest and greatest is not always the best idea.
+Test in stages and as you go so that the cause is easier to figure out.
+Even doing full deployments, checking storybook, etc. to make sure working properly.
+Dependency upgrades should be done at least quarterly, monthly is better.

 ## Internationalization (i18n)

-The geoprocessign framework implements the [GIP-1](./gip/GIP-1-i18n.md) proposal for language translation, and uses POEditor as its third-party service for translators to provide translations.
+The geoprocessing framework implements the [GIP-1](./gip/GIP-1-i18n.md) proposal for language translation, and uses POEditor as its third-party service for translators to provide translations.

 The language translation [tutorial](/tutorials/Tutorials.md) contains a lot of useful information on workflow.
 Managing translations internally for the library is very similar with some differences.